berkayolg/itucsdb1963/docs/source/user/berkay.rst

 From the blue boxes, pick *Classroom* dropdown form will be opened, provide the necessary information about the instructor in relative boxes below.
-Once you have provided all the information, click *Submit* button to finalize the process and add the classroom.
+Once you have provided all the information, click *Submit* button to finalize the process and add the Classroom.

 3.2.
 Updating an Existing Classroom
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 From the checkboxes, pick one and hit the button *UPDATE*.
 Then, change the information that
-you would like to update and then click *Update* button to end the process and update the Room.
+you would like to update and then click *Update* button to end the process and update the Classroom.

 .. tip:: If you check more than one boxes you update only the first one